 While this low FODMAP seafood seasoning isn't particularly spicy when put together and used on food, it does call for a high quantity of red pepper flakes.
 While thought to be low in FODMAPs, red pepper flakes can trigger additional symptoms for people with IBS.
 You could omit them, but doing that would take away a lot of the flavor that's true to the original Old Bay Seasoning.

-This Old Bay-inspired low FODMAP seafood seasoning does require the use of an electric spice grinder.
+This Old Bay-inspired low FODMAP seafood seasoning recipe requires the use of an electric spice grinder.
 I own an inexpensive one I got off Amazon and use it a lot, mainly to make dried chive powder (read more about how to do that in my Low FODMAP Cajun Seasoning post).
 The full list of equipment I use to make this low FODMAP seafood seasoning includes:

 - Electric spice grinder